-A keen lifelong learner, she earned a Master of Business Administration from Pepperdine University, a Bachelor of Arts in economics from the University of California, Berkeley.
-She has also completed an Executive Leadership Residency at Harvard Business School and is a Carol Emmott Fellow.
+Ije earned a Master of Business Administration from Pepperdine University, a Bachelor of Arts in economics from the University of California, Berkeley and completed executive leadership residencies at both Harvard Business School and the International Federation of Health Plans.